ramonVDAKKER/research-bandits/README.md

-# Research-bandits
+# Research bandits evaluation

-This repository supports the run of Monte Carlo simulation studies for contextual bandits, the storage of the results, and dashboarding to compare and visualize performances.
+This repository supports the run of Monte Carlo simulation studies for contextual bandits, the storage of the results, and dashboarding to compare and visualize performances of selected methods and setups discussed in the following papers:

-Currently supported papers:
 - [Valid Post-Contextual Bandit Inference](https://arxiv.org/abs/2505.13897)

 ## Quick Start